 About Teriu Lemon MACGD (Dist), MusDip.

-Teriu is currently Head of School for Creative Technologies at WelTec.
+Teriu is currently Pou Arahi at AUT.
 He graduated with a double Master of Arts in Computer Graphic Design (Highest Distinction).
 He also holds an Executive Diploma in Jazz Performance and Composition, which plays a major role in his work with digital installation performance.
 Teriu is currently engaged in a PhD and his interests are in the development of creative and spiritual experiential learning.
 His past experience includes teaching music, song writing, recording, touring and live television shows as a session musician.

 The waiata is available in the following formats:

 - Music Score, so we can sing the waiata correctly, or or play an instrument to accompany the waiata.

 - Lyrics, so we all know the right words.

 - , to listen to and sing along with.